yatima1460/Drill/README.md

 - At least 1 thread per mount point
 - Use as much RAM as possible for caching stuff
 - Try to avoid "black hole folders" using a regex based blocklist in which the crawler will never come out and never scan useful files (`node_modules`,`Windows`,etc)
-- **Intended for desktop users**, no obscure Linux files and system files scans
+- **Designed for average users**, no obscure Linux files and system files scans
 - Use priority lists to first scan important folders.
 - Betting on the future: slowly being optimized for SSDs/M.2 or fast RAID arrays